Kinabase Logo

 Custom Permissions

-In the Workflow tab, click the Edit button next to a stage, and then the Permissions tab.
+• In the Workflow tab, click the Edit button next to a stage, then open the Permissions tab.

 Workflow Notifications